ernestoarbitrio/pytest-runner/README.md

 If you wanna run all the tests in your current python module you can just use `Run Test Module` or `Run Test Module Docker` independently of the cursor location.

->💡 This way of usage (through the command palette) could be not really productive.
-I would suggest to create a keyboard shortuct for every command you are going to use.
+>💡 **Pro Tip**: Create keyboard shortcuts for frequently used commands to boost productivity.

 ### Keybindings and shortcuts ⌨️

+Define custom shortcuts for faster testing:

 The 4 commands in the section above are actually an alias for these: